Review: Volkswagen Caddy (2010 – 2015)

 High quality interior, refined and comfortable making it ideal for both long and short work, impressive TDI engines are punchy yet frugal, ESP as standard.

-Entry-level 1.6 TDI model can feel underpowered when full laden, narrow load area compared to rivals, rivals have a bigger payload.
+1.6 TDI model can feel underpowered when full laden, narrow load area compared to rivals, increasing number of injector problems.

 Recently Added To This Review